Help, I have no Power….

 The problem appliance can be dealt with in slower time.
 You have power, so you can pat yourself on the back, stick the kettle on (unless its the culprit) & move on.

-The next question you might want to ask yourself is….
+If it doesn’t rest itself, the next question you might want to ask yourself is….

 Did I just drill through a cable?

 If you just drilled through a wall and the RCD tripped, there may be a strong link between the two events.
 It is quite possible that you may have drilled through, or otherwise damaged a cable.
-If you didn’t check the positions of cables prior to drilling, you have just learnt a useful, but possibly quite expensive lesson.
-Its time to call in an electrician to repair the damaged cable as soon as possible.
-It is quite possible that the RCD will not reset until the damage has been repaired.

 Next time you get the drill out, it would be worth checking out one of our other posts on the inappropriately named Electrical Safe Zones.
 Contrary to their name, these are areas where it is actually dangerous to drill, as they could legitimately hide cables.